apexdatasolutions/cljr/README.md

 A build tool for Clojure on the CLR that plays nice with .NET tooling but remains familiar if not outright friendly to mainline Clojurians.

-That is, it attempts to behave compatibly with  (though not identically to) mainline Clojure's Deps/CLI tooling, while at the same time working with .NET tooling behind the schenes to manage the build process and load dependencies more or less "the .NET way."
+That is, it attempts to behave in a manner compatible with  (though not identically to) mainline Clojure's Deps/CLI tooling, while at the same time working with .NET tooling behind the scenes to manage the build process and load dependencies more or less "the .NET way."

-As a bridge betweent these two worlds, cljr hopes to make Clojure a first-class, highly productive alternative to other languages on the CLR while remaining inviting to mainline Clojure developers as well, for whom .NET may be _terra incognita_.
+As a bridge between these two worlds, cljr hopes to make Clojure a first-class, highly productive alternative to other languages on the CLR while remaining inviting to mainline Clojure developers as well, for whom .NET may be _terra incognita_.

 ## What's in the box